catpea/catpea-project/database/furkies-purrkies/poem-1527/index.md

 There was no going back for any of us, every day was simply brighter.

-While, I despertley needed my books, it was not a Tutelage,
+While, I desperate needed my books, it was not a Tutelage,

 It was a Hermitage,